Promethon/PromethoniXTrie/README.md

 - An initial idea: we can consider this "extra value" as the block time of the last change or use in the contract.
 For example, if a year has passed since the last change, we can delete that account.
 - Another idea is to charge a fee per certain amount of volume.
 Whenever this amount is used up and never charged again, delete that account.

 The **PromethoniXTrie** project implements the basis of the second idea.
 It creates a Merkle Patricia Trie and a Red-Black Tree and establishes the desired connection between them and then tests the performance of the **Promethon** idea.
+You can read more about the algorithm [here](https://github.com/Promethon/PromethoniXTrie/blob/main/Promethon.pdf).

 Our initial tests have been positive and promising.
 We are currently implementing this idea on the [go-ethereum](https://github.com/ethereum/go-ethereum) source code and we hope to announce its completion soon!